Authentication vs. Authorization: What's the Difference?

 User-level Authorization.
 This is the basic layer.
 Once a user is authenticated, user-level authorization decides what resources a user has access to.
 This could be based on the user's role, group membership, or individual user permissions.

 Role-based Authorization (RBAC).
 Permissions are not given directly to individual users.
-Instead, they're given roles (like admin, user, manager, avengers, etc.), and users are then assigned to these roles.
+Instead, they're given roles (like admin, user, manager, avengers, etc.), and users are assigned to these roles.
 This is a widespread way to handle authorization in large systems (and eCommerce platforms) as it streamlines management.

 Attribute-based Access Control (ABAC).
 This goes a step further than RBAC.
 In addition to roles, access is also controlled based on other attributes, such as the time of day, the user's location, the type of device being used, and more.